Ismail Khalidi

 Khalidi attended St. George's School, Jerusalem and the Arab College (Jerusalem) (1927–1936).
 In 1939, he received his B.A.in political science from the American University of Beirut.
 He completed his studies in the United States, receiving an M.A. from the University of Michigan in 1940, and Ph.D. from Columbia University in 1955.
+Rashid Khalidi notes that his father Ismail Khalidi studied under Salo Baron at Columbia.

 His Ph.D. dissertation for Columbia became the book, Constitutional Development in Libya, published in 1956, with an introduction by Adriaan Pelt.
-He also credits Charles Issawi and J. C. Hurewitz as having contributed to the creation of the book.J.
-C. Hurewitz, 93, Dies; Scholar of the Middle East At the time of publication, it was the first study conducted in English on the development of the Constitution of Libya (1951).
+He also credits Charles Issawi and J. C. Hurewitz as having contributed to the creation of the book.
+At the time of publication, it was the first study conducted in English on the development of the Constitution of Libya (1951).